The 'Other' submenu brings up a few more advanced modules which should function intuitively if you are familiar with the principles involved:

 To access the frequency and bandwidth controls for each band, tap the Frequency button in the top left.

-Sub Gain is used to control the gain of the synthesised bass signal.
-LF Boost controls the gain of the frequency range between the synthesised bass and the original signal, allowing a more even low end frequency range.
+Sub Gain is used to control the overall gain of the synthesised bass signal.
+LF Boost adds frequency content between the synthesised bass and the original signal, allowing a more even low end frequency range.
+This can be used to increase the low frequency response even when no synthesised components have been added.